adnammit/notes/codeBible.md

 # The (Coding) Bible

 ## Vocab and Concepts
 * **abstract class**: a base class containing one or more pure virtual (abstract) functions which must be defined by derived classes.
 Pure abstract classes contain only abstract member functions and no data.
-Derived classes can inherit from only one other class.
+Derived classes can inherit from only one class.
 Compare to interfaces
 * **ACID**: Atomicity, Consistency, Isolation and Durability; key feature of relational databases
+* **aggregate root**: an entity that is the parent of other entities. the root is responsible for maintaining the consistency of the aggregate. the root is the only member of the aggregate that outside objects are allowed to reference
 * **antipattern**: a common response to a recurring problem that is usually ineffective and risks being counterproductive
 * **arity**: the number of args that a function takes
 * **authentication**: verify the identity of the user. is this person who they say they are?